 "Compare yourself to who you were yesterday, not to who someone else is today" - Jordan B. Peterson

-Top performers work extremely hard, but they work hard on the right things.
+High performers work hard on the right things.
 For example, re-reading notes over and over again is not a productive use of a student’s time.
-A student would be far better off re-reading their notes using a combination of the scientific learning techniques already mentioned (e.g. retrieval practice).
+A student would be much more productive re-reading their notes using a combination of the scientific learning techniques already mentioned (e.g. retrieval practice).